Counties Manukau Health Library Database & Resource Directory

 Welcome to the Counties Manukau Patient Learning Centre.

-The Patient and Whaanau Learning Centre provides access to valid health resources for patient whaanau and families.
+The Patient and Whaanau Learning Centre provides access to valid health resources for patients and whaanau.

 The Patient and Whaanau Learning Centre is a free service that provides up to date, easy to read consumer health information on medical conditions and treatments in a quiet and relaxed environment.

 Overwhelmed by the amount of health information on the Internet?
 Not sure if certain sites are trustworthy?

 Counties Manukau Patient Information website is for our patients to access up to date, easy to read patient information.

 This page provides you with links pointing to other NZ websites as well as reliable websites further afield.

 This page will definitely grow as visitors discover new sites and tell us all about them.
 So please come to this page frequently and let us know if you have discovered a really good site other visitors should become familiar with.